KauaiFe/Polyploidy-V1.0/README.md

-Authors: Felipe Kauai, Frederik Mortier, Silvija Milosavljevic, Yves Van de Peer, Dries Bonte

 Ghent, Belgium, 2022

 Language: Java

-The implementation is provided.
+The implementation used in the research article "Polyploid establishment and evolution: Understanding the eco-evolutionary dynamics of mixed-ploidy systems" is provided.

 The source code include four classes: Main.java, EvoMethods.java, Population.java and SpTracker.java